DarkSlim/Play-Game-Services-Android-Module-for-Godot/README.md

 After that you will be asked to type some details, then passwords.
 Remember these passwords.
 When it is all done, you should get a keystore file.
 Hold on to your keystore file for as long as you want your app to exist.

-## 2. Get SHA1 Key and Then Application ID
+## 2. Get SHA1 Key and then Application ID

 Now within the same directory that your newly generated ***my-release-key.keystore*** file is in, use ***keytool.exe*** again like this: